jrkprogramming/PokemonBattleArena/notesToSelf.md

 - add dual types on pokemon
 - incorporate berries
 - incorporate special moves
-- user can change our pokemon
+- user can change out pokemon
 - Pokedex feature that has all the data on every pokemon